Health First staff play window tic-tac-toe with Riverside residents

-Health First staff challenged several Riverside Care and Rehabilitation residents in a few rounds of socially distanced tic-tac-toe last Thursday in an effort to continue engaging with the community in a safe way during unprecedented times.
+Health First staff challenged several Riverside Care and Rehabilitation residents in a few rounds of socially distanced tic-tac-toe recently in an effort to continue engaging with the community in a safe way during the coronavirus.

 Several staff members from the Health First clinic in Calhoun sat outside of the glass doors of the Riverside facility to play tic-tac-toe through the door with window markers while residents played safely from inside.
 While there was definitely some friendly competition, it was all in good fun — a chance for everyone to interact with and engage each other.